-We are excited to announce that we have been selected again to be a Talent Development Partner by PRS Foundation.
+We are excited to announce that we have been selected again to be a PRS Foundation Talent Development Partner.

 There are 40 Talent Development Partners working across the UK, supporting a broad range of individual music creators across different music genres and UK regions.

 Our Talent Development programme for 2018/19 will focus on two Disabled musicians – Oliver Cross and Steve Varden.

 Carien Meijer, Chief Executive of Drake Music commented:

 “We are so pleased to be able to support the innovative and boundary-pushing work both Oliver and Steve are doing.
 Our programme will focus on thinking about the relationship between the artist and the audience.